 When to Make an Emergency Dental Appointment

 Dental pain can be anything from mild to excruciating, negatively impacting every aspect of life, but how do you know when it has become a dental emergency?
-Here’s our guide on identifying dental emergencies, to help you know when to make that call.
+Here’s our guide on identifying dental emergencies, to help you know when to make that emergency dentist call.

 What doesn’t constitute a dental emergency?

 Generally speaking, chipped or cracked teeth aren’t dental emergencies, but it is still advisable to call your dentist to discuss your needs and make an appointment.
 If you’re in severe pain because of a chip or crack, that becomes a dental emergency, and the same applies if there are sharp fragments of the tooth protruding in the mouth.
 If in doubt, call your dentist!

 Mild to moderate toothache is not considered an emergency and can usually wait for a regular dentistry slot.
 However, if the pain becomes severe then an emergency appointment should be made.

 A missing crown or filling is not usually treated as a dental emergency and can wait for a regular dentist appointment unless the pain becomes severe.